rb2nem/nem-dev-guide/website/content/02-about.md

 ## Tools

+Here are the tools we will use in this guide.
+They are all integrated in the Docker image accompanying this guide.

 ### httpie
 We will use [httpie](https://httpie.org/) to interact with the NEM Infrastructure Server.
 It provides easy specification of